 Upper Deck is saving the good stuff for last.

-It’s a high-end product and technically the last one of the 2017-18 calendar year, being released sometime in October, but collectors generally consider The Cup to be worth the wait.
+It’s a high-end product and technically the last one of the 2017-18 calendar year, being released October 24, but collectors generally consider The Cup to be worth the wait.
 A tin contains one pack with six cards.
 Upper Deck is promising that there will be two autographed patch cards in the upcoming edition — and that one of those cards will be a rookie patch.
 This year, some of the rookie patch autograph cards pay tribute to designs from 2005-06, 2006-07, 2007-07, 2008-09 and 2009-10.
 All will be numbered to 10 or less.

 Another new arrival is Razors Edge, which will feature a piece of a player’s skate embedded into the card.
 These cards also will be numbered to 10 or less and will feature blades from current and former players.